aabujoda/OKE_ORE_SETUP/README.md

 # How to setup and configure OKE and ORE environment:

 This a step by step tutorial to setup an enviroment to work with Oracle Kubernetes Engine and Oracle Regsitery.
 The tutorial is a collection of oracle offical documentations that are available online.
+YOu should follow the steps in order to prepare your environment.
+Some of you might have already worked with Oracle OCI CLI.
+Therefore, the first could be optional for you.
+You can go directly to the second step and start intalling Kubectl.

 1. To setup **_OCI_** **_Cli_** in your laptop, please follow the steps [here](https://docs.cloud.oracle.com/iaas/Content/API/SDKDocs/cliinstall.htm?tocpath=Developer%20Tools%20%7CCommand%20Line%20Interface%20(CLI)%20%7C_____1)